jacobkap/crimebythenumbers/docs/reshaping.md

 For this chapter you'll need the following file, which is available for download [here](https://github.com/jacobkap/r4crimz/tree/master/data): sqf-2019.xlsx.
 This file was initially downloaded from the New York City Police Department's page [here](https://www1.nyc.gov/site/nypd/stats/reports-analysis/stopfrisk.page).

-When you're using data for research the end result is usually a regression or a graph (or both) and that requires your data to be in a particular format.
+When you're using data for research, the end result is usually a regression or a graph (or both) and that requires your data to be in a particular format.
 Usually your data should have one row for each unit of analysis and each column should have information about that unit.
 As an example, if you wanted to study city-level crime over time, you'd have each row be a single city in a single time period.
 If you looked at 10 different time periods, say 10 years, you'd have 10 rows for each city.
 And each column would have information about that city in that time period, such as the number of murders that occurred.

 This is what is known as "long" format as this data often has many rows and few columns.
 The alternative is what's known as "wide" format where each row (in our example) is a single agency and you'd have 10 times as many columns as in "long" data as there are 10 time periods.
 Whereas with "long" data you'd have, for example, a "murder" column and 10 rows showing the murder in each year, with "wide" data you'd have 10 murder columns showing the value for each year's murder count.
 While long data is more commonly used in criminology research, some statistical and graphing approaches require wide data.
 If this seems like an abstract concept, bear with it for a bit as we'll go over several examples in this chapter.